astropy/specutils/docs/manipulation.rst

     <Spectrum1D(flux=<Quantity [ 2., 4., 6., 8., 10., 12., 14., 16., 18., 20.] mJy>,
          spectral_axis=<SpectralAxis [ 1., 2., 3., 4., 5., 6., 7., 8., 9.,10.]
 Angstrom>)>

-The default behavior is to keep the data outside the replaced region, as is.
-Alternatively one can have the entire spectrum filled with zeros, outside the replaced region:
+The default behavior is to keep the data outside the replaced region unchanged.
+Alternatively, the spectrum outside the replaced region can be filled with zeros:

 .. code-block:: python